Canal du Midi

 France Passion Plaisance

-Browse the traditional markets for a selection of local cheeses and enjoy tasting the wines of the region.
-The Canal du Midi passes through the wine-growing areas of the Languedoc, the Herault, the Aude, Minervois and Corbières.
+Browse the traditional markets for local cheeses and enjoy tasting the region's wines.
+The Canal du Midi passes through the wine-growing areas of the Languedoc, the Herault, the Aude, Minervois, and Corbières.

 Basking in warm sunshine almost all year round, a cruise along the Canal du Midi is an ideal holiday for sun-seekers!
 Air-conditioned boats are advisable in July or August as temperatures can be high.

-A perfect boating holiday for experienced and first-time cruisers alike, this beautiful and tranquil waterway, with relaxed cruising through unique oval locks, stands testament to the technical mastery of its architects.
+A perfect boating holiday for experienced and first-time cruisers alike, this beautiful and tranquil waterway offers relaxed cruising through unique oval locks, a testament to the technical mastery of its architects.

 More information on the UNESCO site